-SOLUTIONS MADE BY AERZEN

-For decades, AERZEN has been offering both oil-flooded and oil-free compressor series for a wide range of process gases.
+SOLUTIONS MADE BY AERZEN For decades, AERZEN has been offering both oil-flooded and oil-free compressor series for a wide range of process gases.
 AERZEN consulting therefore always provides multiple perspectives and benefits from field and service experience of both technologies.
-In addition, projects were realised in cooperation with manufacturers of reciprocating or diaphragm compressors in order to optimise overall compressor concepts in the interest of the customer.
+AERZEN also consults end users and EPC contractors to optimize downstream transfer points of compression, filter or separation systems.
 In addition to screw compressors, AERZEN also supplies Roots-type process gas blowers in various pressure ranges.
 These can, for example, transport the wet oxygen from water electrolysis to industrial customers such as wastewater treatment plants, cement works or glass producers - all in the service of sector coupling.